Advertiser's Disclosure

 When Was the Review Written?

-It's important to try and discern when the review was written.
-Oftentimes, companies will request clients review their services after the first customer service call (which also happens to be when most companies are on their best behavior).
-This method of review collection can skew the ratings a company has for the better.
-Be sure to try and find reviews from people who actually went through the entire debt settlement process with the company, not the ones who had a single phone call.
+It's essential to try to discern when the review was written.
+Often, companies will request clients review their services after the first customer service call (which also happens to be when most companies are on their best behavior).
+This method of review collection can skew a company's ratings for the better.
+Be sure to try and find reviews from people who went through the entire debt settlement process with the company, not the ones who had a single phone call.

 How Old is the Company?

-A company that has thousands of reviews, but has only been around for 6 months, is still a company you should be wary of.
-Ultimately, time is one of the greatest determiners of whether or not a company is reliable.
+A company that has thousands of reviews but has only been around for 6 months is still a company you should be wary of.
+Ultimately, time is one of the most significant determinants of whether or not a company is reliable.
 Consider how long the company has been around and whether or not that speaks to its reliability.

 Conclusion

-Overall, it is a little bit of a red flag that American Debt Relief only has a significant number of reviews on a single platform.
-There also don’t seem to be many reviews that positively paint ADR’s actual debt settlement services.
+Overall, it is a bit of a red flag that there doesn't seem to be many reviews that positively paint ADR’s actual debt settlement services.
 Because of this, you may want to think twice before moving forward with ADR.
-At the very least, consider giving them a call, getting specific information, and seeing if you feel comfortable with the company.
-Better yet, see if you have a friend or acquaintance that has worked with ADR before.
+At the very least, consider calling them, getting specific information, and seeing if you feel comfortable with the company.
+Better yet, see if you have a friend or acquaintance who has worked with ADR before.
 A first-hand testimony can be so much more valuable than reviews you can find online.
-And if you want to talk to someone about your options, give Ascend a call today!